Sir-Goose/MAllison_ST10269378_PROG/README.md

 - Error checking such as input validation has been added with pop up error messages displayed to the user
 - Full graphical process for creating new recipes
 - Full graphical process for viewing recipes
+- Chosen list of recipes when viewed displays with a range of useful values